ddimaria/merkle-tree/README.md

 _NOTE: I didn't quite finish this, but got some implemented, but not enough refactor time to get this into a single level vec and add the set function.
 I'm going to finish in a branch to keep this branch fixed._

+For an updated version that was completed after the time period ended see: https://github.com/ddimaria/merkle-tree/tree/feature/finish

 ## Running Tests